Wonder in the age of AI: what is our (human) place in the future?

 “In a few seconds, AI can do research that would take a human lawyer weeks to do.
 AI can already take all the publicly-available information on sentencing and bail decisions to essentially predict the outcomes on future decisions by looking at bias and patterns,” Professor Hunter says.

 “This isn’t going to replace a judge.
 It’s merely supporting lawyers in the laborious tasks of contract review, legal research, paperwork.”

 Data science is integral

-According to Swinburne’s Data Science Research Institute Director, Professor Timos Sellis, this ‘data science’ is an absolute requirement for the successful development and application of AI.
+According to Director of Swinburne’s Data Science Research Institute, Professor Timos Sellis, this ‘data science’ is an absolute requirement for the successful development and application of AI.

-“Swinburne has an interest in working with data science responsibly, and this means addressing both the technical and societal/ethical issues in emerging data-driven technologies.
+“Swinburne has an interest in working with data science responsibly, and this means addressing both the technical and societal or ethical issues in emerging data-driven technologies.

 Speaking ahead of her speech, Professor Bell says: “Artificial intelligence is transforming the way we live, work, communicate and travel.
 It promises to revolutionise our lives, shape a new future and disrupt the world as we know it.
 But can we truly imagine all the ways that these emerging technologies will alter the human experience?”

 To find out more about the event and to register click here.